-☐ Where do you submit Test and Evaluation (T&E) for new equipment user tests?

-Property Accounts via BIOMED.

-- ☐ Do you have input on what equipment to buy?
-Yes, submit a request on LogiCole for review by Property Accounts with approval by the Equipment Program Review Committee (EPRC). - ☐ How are providers/staff trained to use demo medical equipment?

-BIOMED or Manufacturer/Vendor Representative via BIOMED.

-☐ How does the command document requisitions from providers/staff?

-Use LogiCole and input all supporting documentation (NMCSD 4270/1, market research, etc.).

-☐ Is medical equipment plugged directly into an outlet and NOT a power-strip?

-Note: In case of a power failure, only the RED electrical outlets will have power.

-☐ Who is your Area Safety Representative?
+☐ Where do you submit Test and Evaluation (T& equipment user tests?
+Property Accounts via BIOMED. &E) for new ☐ Do you have input on what equipment to buy Yes, submit a request on LogiCole for review Property Accounts with approval by the Equip Program Review Committee (EPRC). by ☐ How are providers/staff trained to use demo medical equipment?
+BIOMED or Manufacturer/Vendor Representa BIOMED. itive via ☐ How does the command document requisition providers/staff?
+Use LogiCole and input all supporting documed (NMCSD 4270/1, market research, etc.). ☐ Is medical equipment plugged directly into an outlet and NOT a power-strip?
+Note: In case of a power failure, only the RED electrical outlets will have power. ☐ Who is your Area Safety Representative?